Pathfinders

 Campers develop the ability to safely and successfully acquire new skills and confidence, while having fun with a different activity on campus each day of the week.
 Activities include our ropes and challenge course, team-building games, mountain biking, hiking, swimming at the creek, fishing, and wilderness skills training.

-This program also includes a hike and tubing trip along the Seneca Red Trail and a one night camp out on the second Tuesday of each two week session.
+This program also includes a hike and tubing near the Seneca Red Trail, along with a one-night camp out on the second Wednesday of each two-week session.

 Sample Day at Camp